Noongar Land Estate Update

 The NLE for Karri Karrak members

-Over the next 12 months, Karri Karrak is turning its focus to the Member Benefit pillar and engaging with our members about their aspirations for land they can access and use.
+Karri Karrak is currently focusing on the Member Benefit pillar and engaging with our members about their aspirations for land they can access and use.

 This may be land which can be used by Karri Karrak members for social, economic and or cultural benefits, such as supporting: